apache/couchdb/src/docs/src/config/csrt.rst

-        Enable the `ioq_calls` builtin matcher, with a default `Threshold=10000`, such that any request that induces more than `Threshold` IOQ calls will generate a CSRT process lifetime report with a summary of its resouce consumption.
+        Enable the `ioq_calls` builtin matcher, with a default `Threshold=10000`, such that any request that induces more than `Threshold` IOQ calls will generate a CSRT process lifetime report with a summary of its resource consumption.

         Enable the matcher::